The city of Dunhuang has been a center for Buddhist art and sculpture for over 1,500 years.

 Our specialists seek out authentic ways to get to know the places that could feature in your trip.
 These activities reflect some of the experiences they've most enjoyed while visiting Dunhuang, and which use the best local guides.

 The caves here are among the finest examples of Buddhist art in the world.
-There are 45,000 square feet of murals to savor, though the most rewarding visits take in around 7 or 8 of the best caves.View details
+There are 45,000 square feet of murals to savor, though the most rewarding visits take in around seven or eight of the best caves.View details